programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 This map demonstrates a common characteristic of choropleth maps: the data tends to correlate closely with population centers.
 The counties with the largest number of police killings of civilians are those with large populations (Los Angeles, CA; Cook, IL; Dade, FL; etc.)

-The same issue would arise if we were mapping ocurrences of swine flu (correlated with hog farms), corn leaf blight (correlated with regions that grow corn), etc.
+The same issue would arise for maps showing ocurrences of swine flu (correlated with hog farms), corn leaf blight (correlated with regions that grow corn), etc.

 This is why choropleth maps often do not visualize *values* (that is, raw numbers).
 Instead, they visual *ratios* (the number of cases per 100,000 population).
 Converting the data from values to ratios is called **normalizing** data.

 ## Get county-level population statistics

-To normalize the population data, we need to get a dataset that includes county-by-county population statistics that, ideally, include a FIPS code.
+To normalize the population data, you need to get a dataset that includes county-by-county population statistics that, ideally, include a FIPS code.

-I found this data at the [US Census Bureau](https://www.census.gov/), which has a huge number of [datasets](https://www.census.gov/data/datasets.html) that it provides the public.
+The [US Census Bureau](https://www.census.gov/) has a huge number of [datasets](https://www.census.gov/data/datasets.html) that it provides the public.
+Looking through the available datasets, the [documentation](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.pdf) for the **co_est2019-alldata.csv** shows that it has the needed information.
+Pandas' `.read_csv()` method allows the user to specify which columns to import.
+In this case, you need only the columns for `STATE`,`COUNTY`, and `POPESTIMATE2019`.

-The full dataset is huge, but when I read the [documentation](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.pdf), I realized I only needed three columns: `STATE`,`COUNTY`, and `POPESTIMATE2019`.
 (I selected 2019 because the *Post*'s data extends from 2015 to present; 2019 is roughly in the middle of that time frame).

 > Note: Depending on the research question / goal, it may be problematic to group several years of data together but to consider population data from a single year.
 It might be better analyze this annually or to find the mean value of each county's population over the years studied to use as the denominator in the calculation below.
 Finding the mean value for the population of each county would not be difficult, but for the purpose of this lesson it seems unnecessarily complex.